Desktop scanning electron microscope with integrated EDX-analysis

 The Phenom ProX desktop scanning electron microscope (SEM) is the ultimate all-in-one imaging and X-ray analysis system.
-It is equipped with a 4-quadrant backscattered electron detector to reach a resolution ≤ 14 nm (measured at gold with 10 kV and 6 mm working distance) and a magnification up to 150000x.
+It is equipped with a 4-quadrant backscattered electron detector to reach a resolution ≤ 10 nm (measured at gold with 10 kV and 6 mm working distance) and a magnification up to 150000x.
 The optional SE detector can be used for high resolution imaging of the sample topography.
 It reaches a resolution of 8 nm (at gold).

 The key to the high performance is the combination of components: robust electron optics, high-end electron source (CeB6), patented sample container and an intuitive user interface.

 The Phenom ProX is equipped with the ProSuite PC.